jitsi/handbook/docs/devops-guide/secure-domain.md

  ...
 ```

-When using token based authentication, the type must use `EXT_JWT` as the scheme instead:
+When using token based authentication, the type must use `JWT` as the scheme instead:

 ```
 jicofo {
   authentication: {
     enabled: true
-    type: EXT_JWT
+    type: JWT
     login-url: jitsi-meet.example.com
  }
  ...